DavidJCobb/pokeemerald/tools/lu-save-js/README.md

 * To read a sector, have your applier target a nameless `CStructInstance` whose members are the top-level values in the bitstream.
 Have the bitstream wrap the given sector of flash memory.
 * When processing a `SingleInstructionNode`, you may find that the node's `type` is `"struct"`.
 In that case, you're dealing with a whole struct.
 Loop up the appropriate `CStruct`, find its `<instructions />` node, and spawn a new `InstructionsApplier` whose target is the struct instance.
 Have it reuse the same bitstream as the original `InstructionsApplier`.

+One of our desired features is the ability to translate bitpacked data from one save format to another.
+This process is internally called *translation*, and is performed by spawning and running a `TranslationOperation` on a `SaveSlot`.
+Prior to running the operation, you can attach *user-defined translators* to it to handle cases where data can't be translated automatically (e.g. fields that have been redesigned, restructured, etc.).
+See `DATA TRANSLATION.md`.

 ## Rendering